 - If, after this consultation, it is established that export control issues exist, the PI(s) for the research project, with the assistance of Office of Research Integrity, will determine if the research falls into one of the categories of technology designated by the Department of State or the Department of Commerce as export controlled, or if the restrictions imposed by the Office of Foreign Assets Control apply.

-- Once this determination is complete, the matter will be referred to the associate vice president for research, who will recommend one of the following actions to the vice president for Research and Graduate Studies, who will make the final decision on the course of action to be pursued.
+- Once this determination is complete, the matter will be referred to the associate vice president for research, who will recommend one of the following actions to the vice president for Research and Economic Development, who will make the final decision on the course of action to be pursued.

 - Apply for an export control license;